Lorraine Malach: The Story of Life

 Her final and one of her most remarkable works is The Story of Life.
 It is a ceramic mural created for the Royal Tyrrell Museum of Palaeontology, Drumheller, Alberta, Canada.
 The mural consists of ten panels, each four feet wide and eight feet high; ten tons of clay were used.
 It depicts life forms from the Precambrian to the Cretaceous, as told by human-based figures.

 Death

-Lorraine Malach died on March 3, 2003, at Drumheller, Alberta, several weeks before her 70th birthday and before the completion of the work.
+Lorraine Malach died on March 3, 2003, at Drumheller, Alberta, at age 69 and before the completion of the work.
 Her friends and colleagues undertook to complete the work.
 The two remaining pieces were fired in a kiln and the mural was completed by Janet Grabner.